UK Bus Operators

 710 on 12 August 2003 (51344 bytes)

 First have a corporate livery that is applied to all buses, with a modified version for coaches.
 Previously they adopted two liveries to buses, one for new low-floor buses and one for all of the others.
-Some new double deckers also wore the low floor livery.
-To qualify for the low-floor livery the vehicle had be fitted with the standard First interior and meet the latest European specifications.
-The various divisions of the company previously had names such as First Badgerline and First Beeline which were based on the names of First's predecessors, but now they are named geographically, whilst vehicles simply have First fleetnames.
-First have approximately 9,800 vehicles in the UK.
+Some new step entrance double deckers also wore the low floor livery.
+To qualify the vehicle had be fitted with the standard First interior and meet the latest European specifications.
+The various divisions of the company previously had names such as First Badgerline and First Beeline which were based on the names of First's predecessors, but now they are named geographically like First in Berkshire and the Thames Valley or First in Greater Manchester, whilst vehicles simply have First fleetnames.
+Local fleet names started to make a comeback during 2012 with a new livery using lilac instead of purple.
+First also operate Greyhound coach services and have approximately 7,500 vehicles in the UK having come from a high of 9,800.

 Arriva Passenger Services Logo

-Arriva (pronounced the Spanish sounding way - not rhyming with driver) apply a standard livery to all of their vehicles, but with a modified second version for certain interurban routes.
+Arriva (pronounced the Spanish sounding way - not rhyming with driver) apply a standard livery to all of their vehicles, but with a modified second 'interurban' version for certain routes.
 Their buses do not carry regional fleet names but instead have regional descriptors such as 'Arriva serving London' and company names which are similarly geographical.
 All traces of their predecessors have been removed.
-Arriva have approximately 7,200 vehicles in the UK.
+Arriva have approximately 6,300 vehicles in the UK having come from a high of 7,100.

 Goahead Logo (938 bytes)